CellShield Masks Sensitive Data in Your Excel Spreadsheets [video]

 This is the second in a four-part series to introduce IRI CellShield.
 An overview is found here.
-The following parts demonstrate how to use the other functions in CellShield: encryption and pseudonymization.
+The other parts demonstrate how to use more functions in CellShield like encryption and pseudonymization.
 If you’re interested in finding, classifying, or masking PII in databases or flat files, check out IRI FieldShield.
-For semi-structured and unstructured text (log, email, .pdf, etc.) files, see IRI DarkShield.
+For semi-structured and unstructured text, document, or image files, see IRI DarkShield.

-IRI CellShield is new, seamless security software for masking PII in spreadsheets.
-CellShield comes as either an inexpensive Excel add-in, or in an enterprise edition for LAN-wide PII discovery, bulk remediation, and auditing.
+IRI CellShield is seamless security software for masking PII in spreadsheets.
+CellShield comes as either an inexpensive Excel Personal Edition (PE), or in an Enterprise Edition (EE) for LAN-wide PII discovery, bulk remediation, and auditing.
 Both versions perform full or partial redaction, encryption (including format-preserving) and decryption, and pseudonymization:

 Simply select the range of cells you want to protect, and then click the type of protection you need.